 Hanging Heaton School is committed to recognising the uniqueness of an individual and to acknowledge and develop the positive qualities that all have regardless of race, religion, gender or special educational need to achieve their full potential.
 We are a school committed to the inclusion of all in everything we do and strive to ensure equal opportunities for all to achieve their best.
-This policy is written to reflect the chosen aims and Christian values of our school for this year:
+This policy is written to reflect our vision of love and the chosen aims and Christian values of our school for this year:

-- Courage

-- Peace

-- Truthfulness

-- Respect and Reverence
+Courage, Peace, Truthfulness, Respect and Reverence, Responsibility, Friendship

-- Responsibility

-- Friendship